 (ii) the interactions within and between different trophic levels (bacteria, eukaryotic (micro)organisms, phages),

-(iii) the evaluation of ecological theories in microbial ecology and
+(iii) the evaluation of ecological theories in microbial ecology.

 The aim of these studies is not only to increase our knowledge regarding the phylogenetic and functional diversity of microorganisms, but also to better understand the role of interactions between different trophic levels (bacteria, protists, phages, fungi and plants) for ecosystem functioning under changing environmental conditions.

 Microbial diversity and functioning.
 We are studying how environmental parameters and human activities affect microbial communities, their functions and distribution in ecosystems.
 These impacts include e.g. industrial pollution, land use gradients or extrem weather events.
-Analysis of microbial communities is mainly based on cultivation-independent methods including high throughput sequencing and omics-approaches (454, Illumina), FISH, qPCR, fingerprinting techniques and comparative sequence analysis, but requires in some cases also alternative cultivation approaches.
-Functional bacterial groups involved e.g. in the degradation of pollutants were identified applying 13C-labelled substrates and stable isotope probing (SIP).
+Analysis of microbial communities is mainly based on cultivation-independent methods including high throughput sequencing and omics-approaches, but requires in some cases also alternative cultivation approaches.
+Functional bacterial groups involved e.g. in the degradation of pollutants are identified by applying 13C-labelled substrates and stable isotope probing (SIP).
 A recent, new focus is the role of the flexible gene pool (e.g. plasmids) for the adaptation of aquatic bacteria to changing environmental condition (antibiotic resistance genes or genes involved in BTEX degradation).

 Interactions within and between different trophic levels.
 Understanding the interactions within the same and between different trophic levels is required for a full comprehension of of microbial communities and processes, particularly in response to changes in their abiotic and biotic environment.
 We are for instance studying the role of micropredators (i.e. predatory bacteria, protists, phages) for an efficient removal of bacterial pathogens in WWTP.
-Trophic interactions in the degradation of macromolecules (cellulose, chitin) are addressed using stable isotope based approaches such as SIP.
-With respect to plant-microbe interactions, we are currently investigating the cascading effect of rhizophere microbial interactions on plants using plant metabolite analysis.
-Phage ecology and (meta)genomics represent a new important aspect; first projects focus on specific phage-bacteria interactions in constructed wetlands and on phage/virus diversity in subsurface and freshwater systems.
+Trophic interactions in the degradation of macromolecules (cellulose, chitin) are addressed using SIP.
+With respect to plant-microbe interactions, we are currently investigating the cascading effect of rhizophere microbial interactions on plant metabolite profiles.
+Phage ecology and (meta)genomics as well as specific phage-bacteria interactions are adresses in constructed wetlands, in subsurface and freshwater systems.